Formation and evolution of the Solar System: Formation of the planets

+Illustration of a protoplanetary disk that would have surrounded the Sun.

 The various planets are thought to have formed from the solar nebula, the disc-shaped cloud of gas and dust left over from the Sun's formation.
 The currently accepted method by which the planets formed is accretion, in which the planets began as dust grains in orbit around the central protostar.
 Through direct contact and self-organization, these grains formed into clumps up to 200 m in diameter, which in turn collided to form larger bodies (planetesimals) of ~10 km in size.
 These gradually increased through further collisions, growing at the rate of centimetres per year over the course of the next few million years.

 The inner Solar System, the region of the Solar System inside 4 AU, was too warm for volatile molecules like water and methane to condense, so the planetesimals that formed there could only form from compounds with high melting points, such as metals (like iron, nickel, and aluminium) and rocky silicates.
 These rocky bodies would become the terrestrial planets (Mercury, Venus, Earth, and Mars).
 These compounds are quite rare in the Universe, comprising only 0.6% of the mass of the nebula, so the terrestrial planets could not grow very large.
 The terrestrial embryos grew to about 0.05 Earth masses and ceased accumulating matter about 100,000 years after the formation of the Sun; subsequent collisions and mergers between these planet-sized bodies allowed terrestrial planets to grow to their present sizes.

 When terrestrial planets were forming, they remained immersed in a disk of gas and dust.
 Pressure partially supported the gas and so did not orbit the Sun as rapidly as the planets.
 The resulting drag and, more importantly, gravitational interactions with the surrounding material caused a transfer of angular momentum, and as a result the planets gradually migrated to new orbits.
 Models show that density and temperature variations in the disk governed this rate of migration, but the net trend was for the inner planets to migrate inward as the disk dissipated, leaving the planets in their current orbits.